 Other veggies such as grated carrot or beetroot also work well as an alternative to courgette.

-If you're freezing the dough, make sure you do this before you put the courgette in.
-Also, if you freeze it in a slab insted of a ball, it will take up less space in your freezer and defrost quicker.
+You can freeze the dough for up to 3 months.
+Freeze it in a slab instead of a ball, it will take up less space in your freezer and defrost quicker.

 This is a slightly heavier dough so make sure you roll out your bases nice and thin.
 They don't have to be mini.
 You can make them any size you want.